llnl/RAJAPerf/docs/sphinx/user_guide/build.rst

 described why this is useful.
 Some configuration scripts we provide will configure a build with MPI support enabled.
 For example::

-  $ ./scripts/lc-builds/lc-blueos_spectrum_nvcc_clang.sh rolling-release 10.2.89 70 10.0.1
+  $ ./scripts/lc-builds/toss4_cray-mpich_amdclang.sh 9.0.1 6.4.2 gfx942
-  $ cd build_lc_blueos-spectrumrolling-release-nvcc10.2.89-70-clang10.0.1
+  $ cd build_lc_toss4-cray-mpich-9.0.1-amdclang-6.4.2-gfx942
   $ make -j

-This will configure a build to use the *rolling release* of the Spectrum MPI implementation for an appropriate Livermore Computing system.
+This will configure a build to use the 6.4.2 version of the AMD clang compiler targeting GPU compute architecture gfx942 and using Cray MPICH MPI version 9.0.1.

 In general, MPI support can be enabled by passing the `-DENABLE_MPI=On` option to CMake and providing a MPI compiler wrapper via the